COVID-19: Pre-schools, early intervention centres to reopen gradually from Jun 2

 ECDA noted that eligible pre-schools will - until the end of this year - be able to qualify for subsidies of up to 80 per cent from the enhanced Productivity Solutions Grant to introduce approved visitor management systems and automated temperature screening systems.

-The agency added that even as such measures are introduced, parents and guardians should monitor their children’s health and seek medical attention if the children feel unwell, and not send them to school.
+The agency added that even as such measures are introduced, parents and guardians should monitor their children’s health and seek medical attention if their children feel unwell, and not send them to school.

 “Our COVID-Safe ABC framework introduces strict measures to keep our pre-schools safe.
 However, with increased community and work interactions after circuit breaker, we anticipate some new COVID-19 cases may arise among pre-school and early intervention staff, children and parents despite these measures and centres’ best efforts,” ECDA said.